Golang Database Library Orm Example - List

 }

-var userResponse []*sqlx2.UserResponse
+var userResponse []*db.UserResponse

 for _, user := range users {

-userResponse = append(userResponse, &sqlx2.UserResponse{
+userResponse = append(userResponse, &db.UserResponse{

 ID: uint(user.ID),